saeid-a/coolify-helm/README.md

 - Global security context settings can be configured in values.yaml
 - See [SECURITY-CONTEXT.md](./SECURITY-CONTEXT.md) for detailed security configuration

+## 🚀 Production Features

+✅ **High Availability & Scaling**
+- Pod Disruption Budgets (PDB) for zero-downtime maintenance
+- Horizontal Pod Autoscaler (HPA) with CPU/memory metrics
+- Multi-replica support with proper load balancing

+✅ **Security & Compliance**
+- Automated secret generation with secure defaults
+- Configurable security contexts and Pod Security Standards
+- RBAC ready configuration
+- Non-root container execution where possible

+✅ **Operational Excellence**
+- Comprehensive health checks and monitoring
+- Automatic database migrations with rollback support
+- Resource management with requests/limits
+- Persistent storage with proper backup strategies

+✅ **Enterprise Ready**
+- Support for external databases (PostgreSQL, Redis)
+- Ingress configuration with TLS termination
+- Network policies for micro-segmentation
+- Prometheus metrics and observability

 ## Contributing

-Pull requests are welcome.
+This is a community-maintained project.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+### Reporting Issues

+- For issues with this Helm chart specifically, please open an issue in this repository
+- For general Coolify questions or issues, please refer to the [official Coolify repository](https://github.com/coollabsio/coolify)
+- Make sure to specify that you're using this community Helm chart when reporting issues